keshavpokhrel/PublishArtWork_Playwright/README.md

 ```
 npx playwright test -g 'Publish Art'
 ```
-- To run all test cases on all browsers in headless mode:
+- To run all test cases on all/any browsers in headless mode:
   > In **playwright.config.ts** file we need to make **`headless: true`**

 ![image](https://github.com/keshavpokhrel/PublishArtwork_Playwright/assets/6346814/bac57bd6-741e-4ad9-a48a-db7da91a43f0)